 Origin and history

-Annatto, also known as urucum or achiote , is a small tree native to the tropical regions of South America.
-Used for millennia by the Amazonian peoples, it served as a natural dye , sunscreen , and traditional remedy .
-Even today, Amazonian Indians coat their bodies with its red paste to protect themselves from insects and the sun.
-Discovered by European explorers in the 16th century, annatto quickly spread throughout the world due to its richness in beta-carotene and antioxidants .
+The rocouyer, also known as urucum or achiote, is a small tree native to the tropical regions of South America.
+Used for thousands of years by Amazonian peoples, it served as a natural dye, sunscreen, and traditional remedy.
+Amazonian Indians still rub its red paste on their bodies to protect themselves from insects and the sun.
+Discovered by European explorers in the 16th century, rocouyer quickly spread throughout the world due to its high beta-carotene and antioxidant content.